What we do

 Regular club sessions

-We hold sessions at our partner organisations: The Holbeck club and Mill Hill Chapel.
+We hold sessions at our partner organisations: the Catholic Cathedral and The Holbeck Club.

 We offer a warm welcome to everyone, especially our asylum-seeker and refugee guests, providing a friendly and inclusive space where they can meet people and make friends.